pytorch/glow/docs/IR.md

 neural network model from some file we construct this graph with a direct translation of one operator to one or more nodes.
-The high-level IR is a simple graph that allows basic transformations such as replacing all uses of some node with another node and modifying the content of variables.
+The high-level IR is a simple graph that allows basic transformations such as replacing all uses of some node with another node and modifying the content of constant nodes.
 The graph is strongly typed, which means that inputs and output have a known tensor type (consisting of the tensor's shape and element type), and that the types of nodes are verified by the compiler.
 For example, the element-wise add instruction must operate on operands of the same type.

 The Glow graph is structured as a module that contains multiple functions that contain multiple nodes.
-Variables, which are similar to global variables in C programs, are persistent tensors shared between the functions.
-Nodes inside functions are able to reference variables which are owned by the module.
+Placeholders and Constants, which are similar to global variables in C programs, are nodes that are shared between the functions.
+Nodes inside functions are able to reference Placeholders and Constants which are owned by the module.
 A module may have multiple functions.
 For example, one module could contain both an inference function and the gradient of that inference function.
-The gradient function could perform training of the weights variables, and the inference function could read from those same weights variables.
+The gradient function could perform training of the placeholder weights, and the inference function could read from those same weights.

 ![](module.png)

 Glow functions contain nodes that represent the different operations of a neural network.
-The function owns the nodes and has access to the variables in the module.
+The function owns the nodes and has access to the placeholders and constants in the module.
 The image below depicts the compute graph that represents the expression "A / B".
 The graph is automatically differentiated by Glow, and the value of variable A is updated with the gradient of the expression.
 Glow lowers the nodes that compute the gradient of the expression and the stochastic gradient descent (SGD) node into a sequence of low-level operators (Div, Mul, Add and Save).
 The different compiler backends do not need to implement support for the DivGrad, ReLUGrad or SGD nodes.

 <p align="center">
 <img src="nodes.png" width="420"/>